 Among the many legends of Lake Hakuryu, there seems to be one about a tragic love story

-"One day, Okitama suffered a drought and no rain fell at all.
-The lack of water led to violent conflicts breaking out everywhere.
-The villagers prayed for rain every night, but it didn't look like it would rain.
-Then a traveling monk came along and felt sorry for the villagers' plight.
-He chanted sutras to the heavens for three days and three nights, and then suddenly the sky became cloudy and rain began to fall.
-Then, a rustling wind arose, and a white dragon rose from the lake, holding a scroll in its mouth, and ascended to the heavens."
-Another legend says that "a village girl who married the dragon god turned into a dragon and ascended to the heavens."
+"Once upon a time, Okitama experienced a severe drought with no rain whatsoever, leading to a water shortage and fierce fighting breaking out in various places.
+The villagers prayed for rain every night, but it seemed there was no sign of rain.
+Then a traveling monk came along and, feeling sorry for the villagers, chanted sutras towards the heavens for three days and three nights.
+Suddenly, the sky became cloudy, and rain began to fall.
+Soon after, a rustling wind arose, and a white dragon rose from the lake, carrying a scroll in its mouth, and ascended to heaven."
+There is also a legend that a village girl who married a dragon god transformed into a dragon and ascended to heaven.

 There is also a legend that says, "A young girl fell in love with a young monk from Toshoji Temple in Akayu, and in despair when her feelings were not fulfilled, she threw herself into the lake, and her soul turned into a white dragon and ascended to heaven."